St Peter's Church, Gloucester: History

 In 1788, a Roman Catholic mission was founded in Gloucester.
 It was served by an Fr Gildart from a house on Berkeley Street.
 He did so with help from a £1,000 donation from a Miss Mary Webb.
 In 1789, it became a parish.
-In 1790, a Fr John Greenaway came to serve the parish.
-He set about getting chapel built.
+In 1790, a Fr John Greenaway came to serve the parish and getting the chapel built.
 It was dedicated to St Peter ad Vincula and was built on London Road.
 It was registered in 1792.
 He died in 1800 and was buried in the chapel.

 In 1850, during the same year as the restoration of the English hierarchy, a Fr Leonard Calderbank became parish priest.
 With the increasing Catholic population of the city, he planned for a larger church to accommodate the congregation.
 In 1857, a £1,000 gift from a Frances Canning was given for the construction of the church and subscriptions were given by the local congregation.

 The presbytery, designed by Alexander Scoles, was built in 1879–80.